 |Title:||Assistant Coach - Secondary|

-Jon Poppe joined the Harvard football staff in August 2011 and enters his fourth season as an assistant coach in 2014.
-Poppe works with Harvard’s defensive secondary and recruits in Alaska, Hawaii, Idaho, Louisiana, Montana, Nevada, Oregon, Utah, Washington and Wyoming.
+Jon Poppe joined the Harvard football staff in August 2011 and enters his fifth season as an assistant coach in 2015.
+Poppe works with Harvard’s defensive secondary and recruits in Alaska, Northern California, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington and Wyoming.

-Last season, the secondary helped Harvard claim its 15th Ivy League title while earning four All-Ivy League honors.
-Among the quartet was Norman Hayes, a first-team slection, who tied for 16th nationally with three forced fumbles.
-The foursome helped the Crimson rank 25th in the nation in scoring defense at 22.7 points allowed per game while Harvard blanked Columbia for the second-straight season and held five of its opponents to 21 points or fewer.
+In 2013, the secondary helped Harvard claim its 15th Ivy League title while earning four All-Ivy League honors.
+Among the quartet was Norman Hayes, a first-team selection, who tied for 16th nationally with three forced fumbles.
+The foursome helped the Crimson rank 25th in the nation in scoring defense at 22.7 points allowed per game, while Harvard blanked Columbia for the second-straight season and held five of its opponents to 21 points or fewer.

 In 2012, three Harvard defensive backs earned All-Ivy League recognition.
 Among that group was Chris Splinter, who picked off five passes and tied for fifth nationally with 0.5 interceptions per game.
 The secondary helped the Crimson rank eighth nationally in scoring defense at 17.4 points allowed per game.